aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/generate-wmf-metafile-images/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Creating WMF Images with Aspose.Imaging for Java
+# How to Create WMF Images with Aspose.Imaging for Java

-Are you looking to create WMF (Windows Metafile) images with your Java applications?
-Aspose.Imaging for Java is a powerful tool that allows you to generate WMF images with ease.
-In this step-by-step guide, we will walk you through the process of using Aspose.Imaging for Java to create WMF metafile images.
+Are you looking to **learn how to create WMF (Windows Metafile) images** with your Java applications?
+Aspose.Imaging for Java is a powerful tool that lets you generate WMF images quickly and reliably.
+In this step‑by‑step guide, we’ll walk you through everything you need to know to **create WMF** metafile images, from setting up the canvas to saving the final file.

+## Quick Answers
+- **What library do I need?** Aspose.Imaging for Java.
+- **Can I add text and shapes?** Yes – the API supports drawing, text, and image insertion.
+- **Do I need a license for development?** A free trial works for evaluation; a commercial license is required for production.
+- **What output format is produced?** A standard WMF (Windows Metafile) file.
+- **How long does the basic example take to run?** Typically under a second on a modern PC.

+## How to Create WMF Images – Overview
+This section gives a concise picture of the workflow: create a drawing surface, style your graphics, add shapes or images, and finally save the WMF file.
+Understanding the overall process helps you adapt the example to your own use cases, such as generating charts, icons, or custom UI elements.

 ## Prerequisites

-Before you start, make sure you have the following prerequisites in place:
+Before you start, make sure you have:

-- A Java development environment set up on your computer.
+- A Java development environment (JDK 8+ recommended).
 - Aspose.Imaging for Java library installed.
 You can download it from the [website](https://releases.aspose.com/imaging/java/).
 - Basic knowledge of Java programming.